Do you want to go camping with dogs and not have any problems?

 - Thermometer (normal rectal temperature is between 38 and 39 degrees Celsius, except for puppies, which may have a few tenths more).

-let’s go on an adventure! how to choose a good route for my dog?
+let’s go on an adventure! how to choose a good trail for dogs in Camping el Cares

 - Find out the duration and difficulty of the activity.